cylondata/twister2/docs/documents/installation/kubernetes/twister2-kubernetes-install.md

     $kubectl create secret -f /path/to/file/secret.yaml

 ## Providing Rack and Datacenter information to Twister2
-Twister2 can use rack names of the workers and the data center names when scheduling tasks.
+Twister2 can use rack names and data center names of the nodes when scheduling tasks.
 There are two ways administrators and user can provide this information.

 **Through Configuration Files**: